Apollo 11: One Giant Leap for Mankind

 - A giant, exact recreation of an Apollo mission command module

-Visitors will sit in a 1969 American living room and watch the moon landing just like people all over the world did on the historic night 50 years ago.
+Visitors sit in a 1969 American living room and watch the moon landing just like people all over the world did on the historic night 50 years ago.

 All subsequent lunar landings happened during the Nixon administration, and Richard Nixon remains the only president with his name on a plaque on the lunar surface.